tcdi/plrust/doc/src/dependencies.md

 $$;
 ```

-As long as the allow-list contains the following:
+Provided that the allow-list includes the following:

 ```toml
 rand = { version = "=0.8.5", features = [ "small_rng" ], default-features = false }
 ```

-Note that since the allow-list declares the dependency features, the user function could have elided them:
+Note that the user function could omit the dependency features since the allow-list declares them:

 ```sql
 CREATE OR REPLACE FUNCTION randint(seed bigint) RETURNS bigint STRICT LANGUAGE plrust AS $$